 Capability of the tool to be modified to include 2 study numbers as the Due Diligence checks are requested for investigators who would be participating in 2 studies at once.

 Input template as well as tool should accept 2 study numbers at once so 1 compliance search form should be generated for investigators with 2 studies in it.

+Capability of the tool to be modified to include 2 Protocol Numbers.

+Input template as well as tool should accept 2 Protocal Numbers at once so 1 compliance search form should be generated for investigators with 2 Protocol Numbers in it.

 QC Work Flow